Frequently Asked Questions

 The Earthwork Subcontractor mobilized onsite in Spring 2023 to begin enabling and site preparations.

 Q: What is the proposed timeline for completion

-Construction of the new building will be complete late 2024.
+Construction of the new building is expected to be complete in summer 2025.

 Q: How much open or green space is planned?

 The 15 McGrath project will help establish a more consistent and urban street along McGrath Highway, helping to make the area become more pedestrian friendly.
 The area between the front lot line and the façade will contain approximately 15’ of landscaping and sidewalk furnishings at the front edge of the property, a vehicular passenger loading and unloading area, and a covered arcade like area at eh edge of the building.
 Additionally landscaping will be provided along the northeast side of the building adjacent to the elevated community path.